-The presence of amblyopia is not always easy to recognize.
-Children should have their vision tested by their eye doctor at the age of four or earlier if there is any "wandering" of the eyes.
+The presence of amblyopia is not always easy to recognise.
+Children should have their vision tested by their eye doctor at the age of four or earlier if there is any “wandering” of the eyes.
 Children with a family history of amblyopia should be checked even earlier within the first two to three years of life.
-Failing a vision screening does not always mean there is amblyopia as vision is often improved back to normal by prescribing glasses.
+Failing a vision screening does not always mean there is amblyopia as vision can often improve by prescribing glasses.

 Amblyopia is treated by patching the stronger eye to strengthen the weaker eye.
 Patching may vary from a few hours a day to almost the entire day depending upon the visual acuity.
 Sometimes drops are used instead of patching to blur the better eye if cooperation is a problem.

-If amblyopia is not treated, the weaker eye may permanently have poor vision which is uncorrectable with glasses.
+If amblyopia is not treated, the weaker eye may permanently have poor vision which is irreversible with glasses.

 Cataracts are cloudy areas in the lens of the eye -which is normally clear, letting light pass through.